Adding a new figured bass indication

-To achieve this, the key combinations listed below can be used; each of them
+To achieve this, each key combination of the list below can be used:

-- advances the editing box by the indicated duration
+- to advance the editing box by the indicated duration

-- sets the duration of the previous group up to the new editing box position.
+- to set the duration of the previous group up to the new editing box position.

 Pressing several of them in sequence without entering any figured bass text repeatedly extends the previous group.